Arkansas Union

 The Arkansas Union at the University of Arkansas is a Student union central building on the University's campus in Fayetteville, Arkansas.
+Originally constructed in the early 1970s and opened in 1973, the facility was expanded in 2000 to meet the growing needs of the campus community.

 Uses

 Arkansas Union was opened in 1973 to replace the old Student Union.
 It houses offices and information centers for numerous on- and off-campus organizations, in addition to a student-accessible computer lab and places to eat.
-The Union is frequented as a meeting place for students.
+The Union is frequented as a meeting place for students, and hosts thousands of meetings, events, and activities annually.